epccs/RPUadpt/readme.md

 ## Overview

-Shield used to connect a controller board to a multi-drop serial with [RPUbus] style connections.
-Modular 8P8C connectors allow RJ-45 connectors for CAT5 to run the differential pairs between locations.
-The result allows a host computer (e.g. Pi Zero with[RPUpi], or desktop with [USBuart]) to have a serial interface with the controller board that can bootload with the familiar upload tools.
+Shield used to connect a controller board to a multi-drop serial bus (e.g. [RPUbus]).
+Modular 8P8C connectors allow RJ-45 connectors and CAT5 to run the differential pairs between locations.
+The robust noise immunity of the differential pairs allows a host computer (e.g. Pi Zero with [RPUpi], or desktop with [USBuart]) to interface with and bootload the controller board(s) in noisy environments over serial hardware that can be physically secured.

 [RPUbus]: http://rpubus.org/
 [USBuart]: https://github.com/epccs/Driver/tree/master/USBuart